nicnilov/truecrypt-vs2010/README.md

 truecrypt-vs2010
 ================

-This is a copy of [TrueCrypt](http://www.truecrypt.org/ "TrueCrypt") 7.1a sources available from [TrueCrypt Source Download Page](http://www.truecrypt.org/downloads2 "TrueCrypt Source Download Page") updated to be compiled in Visual Studio 2010.
+This is a copy of [TrueCrypt](http://www.truecrypt.org/ "TrueCrypt") 7.1a sources available from [TrueCrypt Source Download Page](http://www.truecrypt.org/downloads2 "TrueCrypt Source Download Page") configured to be compiled in Visual Studio 2010.

 Please note that although the source code itself is not modified in any way, there were a number of solution's and projects' configuration adjustments made in order to allow for clean compile in VS2010.
 This and the fact I did no testing whatsoever, appeal for caution on the part of the user.